 Despite the early fervor, bocce has frequently lost and gained popularity throughout the ages.
-But it experienced an intense resurgence at the end of the 19th century.
+However, it experienced an intense resurgence at the end of the 19th century.

 Who Was the Best Bocce Player Ever?

-Umberto Granaglia (who passed rather recently in 2008) is indisputably considered the best bocce player ever.
+Umberto Granaglia is indisputably considered the best bocce player ever.
 Born in Italy, he was named “Player of the 20th Century” by the Confederation Mondiale des Sport de Boules in 2005.

 Players recognize Granaglia’s visage throughout the bocce world.
 To many fans, he embodies the perfect bocce player.